Donmark2k/GD_summit/README.md

 # 📖 [GD_summit] <a name="about-project"></a>

-**[GD_summit]** is a project designed to inform the public about this year Graphic Designers Conference Scheduled to hold in Nigeria.
+**GD_summit** is a project designed to inform the public about this year Graphic Designers Conference Scheduled to hold in Nigeria.

 Here is a [presentation video](https://www.loom.com/share/77c45150212f466c8117d216a2cb36eb)

 ## 🛠 Built With <a name="built-with"></a>

-VS code, git, github, photoshop
+- VS code
+- HTML
+-  CSS
+-  Javascript
+- Photoshop

 ### Tech Stack <a name="tech-stack"></a>

-- Stylelint was used to check errors in style.css.
-- Webhint was used to check errors in index.html.
-- Eslint was used to check for errors in menu.js.

 <!-- Features -->